 Housed within the University of Oklahoma Outreach/College of Continuing Education since 1987, Southwest Prevent Center (SWPC) has provided prevention information, training, technical assistance, and resource system development in Oklahoma and surrounding states.
 SWPC serves as a dynamic resource for creating healthy, safe communities through the power of prevention.
 Following a public health approach to prevention, using the Substance Abuse and Mental Health Services Administration's (SAMHSA) Strategic Prevention Framework (SPF) as a guide to plan, implement and evaluate practices, policies, and programs.
-SWPC programs rely on the most current prevention needs and offer comprehensive solutions that result in healthy and safe communities.
+SWPC programs rely on the most current prevention science research and literature, along with best practices from the field, to identify prevention needs and offer comprehensive solutions that result in healthy and safe communities.
 The South-Southwest Prevention Technology Transfer Center (PTTC HHS Region 6), a program within SWPC, was instrumental in securing the National Suicide Prevention Resource Center in partnership with the University of Oklahoma Health Sciences Center.
 Regional prevention programs within the SWPC target underage alcohol use, young adult and adult binge drinking and the non-medical use of prescription drugs on campus and in the surrounding communities.